temporalio/documentation/docs-src/prod-readiness-context/data-encryption.md

   - production-readiness
 ---

+Temporal stores and persists the data handled in your Workflow Execution.
+For example, any data that is persisted in the following contexts is stored in the Workflow Execution Event History:

+- inputs to your Workflows, Activities, and Child Workflows
+- inputs to your Signals
+- metadata information
+- results of Local Activities, Side Effects
+- Search Attributes
+- Application Errors and Failures.

-Using encryption in your custom Data Converter ensures that all your sensitive application data is secure when handled by the Temporal Server.
+Encrypting this data at your application-level ensures that all your sensitive application data is secure when handled by the Temporal Server.
 It also ensures that your data exists unencrypted only on the Client and the Worker process that is executing the Workflows and Activities, on hosts that you control.

+To encrypt your data, configure your custom encryption logic with a [`PayloadCodec`](/concepts/what-is-a-payload-codec) and set it with a [custom Data Converter](/concepts/what-is-a-custom-data-converter) in your Client options.

-Most SDKs provide a [`PayloadCodec`](/concepts/what-is-a-payload-codec) that transforms your payloads, for example by implementing compression and/or encryption and decryption.
-The Payload Codec is an optional step that happens between the wire and the Payload Converter:
+A [`PayloadCodec`](/concepts/what-is-a-payload-codec) transforms your payloads, for example by implementing compression and/or encryption and decryption, and is an optional step that happens between the wire and the [Payload Converter](/concepts/what-is-a-paylaod-converter):

 ```bash
 Temporal Server <--> Wire <--> Payload Codec <--> Payload Converter <--> User code